ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 That study encountered challenges due to fundamental differences in the structure, data requirements, and limitations of different stock-assessment models.
 An alternative approach is to focus on a single generalized modeling platform such as SS, where alternative model setups reflect only alternative assumptions about the true underlying dynamics of stocks or estimation approaches and assumptions.

-The initial release of ss3sim describes the basic structure used in recent studies [@johnson2013; @ono2013].
-However, the current version of ss3sim could be used to address many other important questions in stock assessment science.
+The initial release of `ss3sim` describes the basic structure used in recent studies [@johnson2013; @ono2013].
+However, the current version of `ss3sim` could be used to address many other important questions in stock assessment science.
 Furthermore, the open-source package format allows users to extend the functionality for their own needs, potentially contributing back to the main code base.

 <!--For intro: Although several simulation testing studies have used the widely
     used fisheries stock-assessment platform SS [@lee2011; @lee2012;
-    @piner2011; @crone2013a] a common end-to-end open access simulation testing framework is still lacking. ss3sim, allows for large-scale, rapid, and reproducible simulation with SS.-->
+    @piner2011; @crone2013a] a common end-to-end open access simulation testing framework is still lacking. `ss3sim`, allows for large-scale, rapid, and reproducible simulation with SS.-->

 # Acknowledgements

 We thank the participants and mentors of the University of Washington School of Aquatic and Fishery Sciences 2013 FISH 600 course.
-Discussions with these individuals were instrumental to developing ss3sim.
+Discussions with these individuals were instrumental to developing `ss3sim`.
-Many participants also contributed code and are listed within specific ss3sim R functions.
+Many participants also contributed code and are listed within specific `ss3sim` `R` functions.
 Participants:
 Curry Cunningham,
 Felipe Hurtado-Ferro,